Colorado Springs Child Custody Lawyer

-Protecting the Rights of You & Your Children
+Protecting the Legal Parenting Rights of You & Your Family in El Paso County

-If you need legal representation for a custody dispute, please contact us for a free consultation with our Colorado Springs child custody lawyer.
+If you need legal representation for disputes, please contact us for a FREE consultation with our child custody lawyers serving El Paso County.

-Colorado uses the standard of the child’s best interests when making decisions regarding the allocation of parenting time and decision-making responsibilities.
-The judge will consider numerous factors, including the parents' wishes, the child's wishes and whether the child would have a difficult time adjusting to a new neighborhood or school.
+Colorado uses the standard of the child’s best interests when making legal decisions regarding the allocation of parenting time and decision-making responsibilities.

 Decision-making responsibility includes the authority to make decisions about:

 - Medical decisions

 Is Colorado a "Mom" State?

 Does Colorado typically grant custody to the mother or father?

 According to state family law, neither parent is favored.
 Both are encouraged to share parenting responsibility and custody equally.